SolidDigital/magic-focus-finder/README.md

 {
-  keymap : {},  //override the default browser keymap focusableAttribute : '', //override the default data attribute used to denote focusability defaultFocusedElement : '' // a element reference, or a selector container : '' //the container in which this thing lives, default to the document., eventNamespace : '' //custom namespace for events, default to 'magicFocusFinder'
+  keymap : {},  //override the default browser keymap focusableAttribute : '', //override the default data attribute used to denote focusability focusedClass : '', // a focus class for non focusable elements defaultFocusedElement : '' // a element reference, or a selector container : '' //the container in which this thing lives, default to the document., eventNamespace : '' //custom namespace for events, default to 'magicFocusFinder'